 Emergency planning is always most effective when it is tested regularly.
-This way official policies and procedures can remain relevant to changing circumstances and will be more immediately remembered if an emergency occurs.
-The emergency policy and procedure stated above is to be tested at least once per year.
+This way official policies and procedures can remain relevant to changing circumstances and will be

 Tests include "exercises" to assess coordination of actions and "drills," designed to assess a particular operation.
 Yearly tests have included table top exercises to engage the responding managers from the Campus Safety and Facilities Department.